Vitalitty/signins_alert/readme.md

 ### Relative Periods
 - `lastday`: Sign-ins from the last 24 hours
+- `last3days`: Sign-ins from the last 3 days
 - `lastweek`: Sign-ins from the last 7 days
 - `lastmonth`: Sign-ins from the last 30 days (default)
-- `last3months`: Sign-ins from the last 90 days
-- `last6months`: Sign-ins from the last 180 days
-- `lastyear`: Sign-ins from the last 365 days

 ### Custom Dates
 Specify exact start and end dates in YYYY-MM-DD format: